aleksaro/digital-image-processing-intro/digital-image-processing/README.rst

 Getting started
 ===============

 To get started with the assignments, we have created two introductory guides: one for Python and another for MATLAB.
-Both guides can be found in ``getting-started`` subdirectory:
+Both guides can be found in the ``getting-started`` subdirectory:

 * `Python guide`_
 * `MATLAB guide`_